 Posted: Thursday, June 22, 2017

-Cabozantinib is an oral small molecule tyrosine kinase inhibitor (TKI) that blocks multiple targets, including vascular endothelial growth factor receptor (VEGFR), MET, and AXL.
+Cabozantinib (Cabometyx) is an oral small molecule tyrosine kinase inhibitor (TKI) that blocks multiple targets, including vascular endothelial growth factor receptor (VEGFR), MET, and AXL.
 Clear cell tumors, which represent the predominant histologic subtype in renal cell carcinoma (RCC), are characterized by inactivation of the von Hippel-Lindau (VHL) tumor-suppressor protein.
 When VHL is inactivated, MET and AXL are upregulated; animal studies suggest that upregulation of MET and AXL may be implicated in the development of resistance to VEGFR inhibition.1,2

 Cabozantinib was approved in the United States in 20163 for the treatment of advanced RCC in patients who have received prior antiangiogenic therapy,4 on the basis of a phase III trial5 in which the TKI was compared with everolimus.
 Cabozantinib in capsule form (CometriqTM) had already been approved in 2012 for treatment of metastatic medullary thyroid carcinoma.6